1hanzla100/developer-portfolio/README.md

 -   [Lottie File Source](https://lottiefiles.com)

+## Icons
+Iconify Icons are used in skill section.
+You can find all the icons here: [Iconify](https://icon-sets.iconify.design/).

 ## For the Future

 If you can help us with these.
-Please don't hesitate to open a [pull request](https://github.com/saadpasta/developerFolio/pulls).
+Please don't hesitate to open a [pull request](https://github.com/1hanzla100/developer-portfolio/pulls).

 -   Enable Dark Mode